 Jeffrey Platts says if you’re on the phone, in stinky workout gear and don’t say please and thank you, you’re not good at first dates.
 Get it together, Kid.

 It’s the first date.
-You want it to go well.
+You want $100 loan today to go well.
 You want to feel sexy, attractive and confident.
 You want the date to be fun and exciting.
 You don’t want spinach in your teeth.

 And yet the past few dates you’ve you been wondering why they’re not calling back.
 Or why they’re declining a second date.
 Or why they run away screaming like Macauley Culkin in Home Alone.

 While you might be doing everything right, there might be a few things that we often overlook that can send a different message than we’re wanting.